 You can check our website for more details.

 (1) About the Mobile Team Helmets

-Rescue equipment designed for use in large-scale sporting events utilizing ICT technology for rescue and relief activities was developed cooperatively by Kokushikan University, First Respond, Ltd., and the Tokyo Marathon Foundation.
+Rescue equipment designed for use in large-scale sporting events utilizing ICT technology for rescue and relief activities, developed cooperatively by Kokushikan University, First Respond, Ltd., and the Tokyo Marathon Foundation.

-The helmet features built-in communications capability, GPS and a camera to better assist rescue headquarters in quickly discerning the location and team member information in order to provide fast response to emergency situations.
+The helmet features built-in communications using GPS and camera, which assists the communication between the rescue headquarters to quickly discern the location and the team member in order to provide fast response in case of emergency.

-The built-in camera provides realtime video of the site to headquarters, and accurate instructions can be conveyed directly to the team from headquarters.
+The built-in camera sends live-streaming images of the site to the headquarters, allowing the headquarter to give accurate instructions to the onsite team.